CEHD’s Strategic Plan

 - If you are interested in becoming more involved, helping us increase collaboration, identify funding opportunities or applying our knowledge, we’d like to talk with you.

-- If you would like to make a gift to the College of Education and Human Development, please contact the Office of University Development at (302) 831-2104 or visit www.udel.edu/giving.
-Remember to designate your funds to the College of Education and Human Development.
+- If you would like to make a gift to the College of Education and Human Development, please contact the Office of University Development at (302) 831-3817 or visit the College of Education and Human Development Giving Page.